ironcore-dev/gardener-extension-provider-ironcore/hack/api-reference/config.md

 </em>
 </td>
 <td>
-<p>MachineClassName is the name of the onmetal MachineClass to use for the Bastion host</p>
+<p>MachineClassName is the name of the ironcore MachineClass to use for the Bastion host</p>
 </td>
 </tr>
 <tr>